 Early Notables of the Howting family (pre 1700)

+Notable amongst the family name during their early history was John of Howden ( fl.
 1268-1275), also known as John of Hoveden, a thirteenth-century English Franciscan friar.
 John of Howden who was prebendary of the church of Howden in Yorkshire is generally believed...

 Another 42 words (3 lines of text) are included under the topic Early Howting Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Howting family

 Gradually becoming disenchanted with life in Ireland many of these uprooted families sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 These overcrowded ships often arrived with only 60 to 70% of their original passenger list, many dying of cholera, typhoid, dysentery or small pox.
 In North America, some of the first immigrants who could be considered kinsmen of the Howting family name Howting, or who bore a variation of the surname were Robert Howden who settled in Virginia in 1653; John and Robert Howden arrived in Philadelphia in 1861; A. Howdin settled in San Francisco in 1852.